Azure-Samples/MachineLearningSamples-tdsp/docs/how-to-use-tdsp-in-azure-ml.md

 ## Documenting Your Project

-Refer to [TDSP documentation templates](https://github.com/Azure/Azure-TDSP-ProjectTemplate) for help documenting your project.
-In the current Azure Machine Learning TDSP documentation template, we recommend that you include all the information in the [ProjectReport](https://github.com/amlsamples/tdsp/blob/master/ProjectReport.md) file.
+Refer to [TDSP documentation templates](https://github.com/Azure/Azure-TDSP-ProjectTemplate) for documenting your project.
+In the current Azure Machine Learning TDSP documentation template, we recommend that you include all the information in the [ProjectReport](https://github.com/amlsamples/tdsp/blob/master/docs/deliveralbe_docs/ProjectReport.md) file.
 This template should be filled out with information that is specific to your project.

-We also provide another [ProjectLearnings](https://github.com/amlsamples/tdsp/blob/master/Docs/ProjectLearnings.md) template to include any information not be included in the primary project document, but that is still useful to document.
+We also provide another [ProjectLearnings](https://github.com/amlsamples/tdsp/blob/master/docs/ProjectLearnings.md) template to include any information not be included in the primary project document, but that is still useful to document.

+### Example Project Report
+An example project report can be found [here](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/blob/master/docs/deliveralbe_docs/ProjectReport.md).
+This is the projet report for the [US Income Classification sample project](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome), which shows how the TDSP template can be instantiated and used for a data sciene project.

 ## Next Steps